ynfeng/zeebe/docs/src/basics/job-workers.md

 ![zeebe-job-workers-requesting-jobs](/basics/zeebe-job-workers-graphic.png)

 Many workers can request the same job type in order to scale up processing.
 In this scenario, the broker ensures that each job is sent to only one of the workers.
+Such a job is considered activated until the job is completed, failed or the job activation times out.

 On requesting jobs, the following properties can be set: